 You might like to add these Halloween monster eye crinkle cookies to your Halloween plans this year!
 And no, it’s never too early to start planning what to make for Halloween.
 The great thing about making spooky Halloween treats is how fun they are.
 Making any kind of cookies and cakes is enjoyable, but making Halloween cookies is even more fun!
 You know what I love about these colourful monster cookies?
 Well apart from eating them, of course.
 I love how easy they are to make.
 These are cake mix Halloween cookies.
 There are lots of easy Halloween cookie decorating ideas to choose from, but this one is a real favourite.

 You will need vanilla cake mix for these Halloween monster eye crinkle cookies.
 I love the Betty Crocker mix but perhaps you have your own favourite brand.
-In addition, grab some oil, eggs, food colouring, powdered sugar, and edible eye balls (which you can order online).
+In addition, grab some oil, eggs, food colouring, powdered sugar, and edible candy eyeballs (which you can order online).

 How to Make Colourful Monster Cookies